pedro-teles-fonseca/BDA-warwick-2019/README.md

 ### Reproducibility

-We provide a self-contained Rstudio workflow that allows for the replicability of all the results in the poster.
-In order to direct R to the correct working directory you should open `bda-poster-warwick.Rproj` first.
-After that, all R scripts stored in the `R` folder should run smoothly.
+We provide a self-contained Rstudio workflow that facilitates the replicability of all the results in the poster.
+Open `bda-poster-warwick.Rproj` first in order to direct R to the correct working directory.
+After that, all the R scripts stored in the `R` folder should run smoothly.

 ### R Scripts